ccamdenprogrammer/60DaysOfCode/README.md

 # Day 1
 While the first day of this challenge is mostly a review, I feel that revisiting arrays and understanding them on a deeper level is one of, if not the most important topics to get down pat on anyone's computer science jourey.
 To practice arrays, I've solved three array-based LeetCode problems.
 These are problems that I have solved before, but this time I really took the time time priortize getting an EFFICENT solution, rather than just getting one that works.
 Today was an easy day, but I have posted all of my LeetCode solutions and their explainations in the day 1 folder.
 See you tommorow!

+# Day 2
+Today I went over the implementations of both singly, and doubly linked lists using C++.
+I think after coding up these raw implementations I have a firmer grasp on the concepts surrounding linked listed.
+That is not to say I am an expert; anything but.
+I still might have a little trouble implementing everything completely from memory.
+I do have to give credit to Paul Programming on YouTube.
+His linked lists tutorials are absolutely incredible.
+Take a look at them here!: https://www.youtube.com/@PaulProgramming.
+All in all I feel today was rather productive and I am looking forward to working with stacks and queues on day 3.